Albertina: History

 The Albertina was erected on one of the last remaining sections of the fortifications of Vienna, the Augustinian Bastion.
 Originally, the Hofbauamt (Court Construction Office), which had been built in the second half of the 17th century, stood in that location.
 In 1744 it was refurbished by the director of the Hofbauamt, Emanuel Teles Count Silva-Tarouca, to become his palace; it was therefore also known as Palais Taroucca.
 The building was later taken over by Albert Casimir, Duke of Teschen, who used it as his residence.
 Albert later brought his graphics collection there from Brussels, where he had acted as the governor of the Habsburg Netherlands.
 He had the building extended by Louis Montoyer.
 Since then, the palace has immediately bordered the Hofburg.
 The collection was expanded by Albert's successors.
 When his grandson Archduke Albrecht, Duke of Teschen lived there until his death in 1895 it was called the Palais Erzherzog Albrecht.

-The collection was created by Duke Albert with the Genoese count Giacomo Durazzo, the Austrian ambassador in Venice.
+The collection was created by Albert Casimir, Duke of Teschen with the Genoese count Giacomo Durazzo, the Austrian ambassador in Venice.
 In 1776 the count presented nearly 1,000 pieces of art to the duke and his wife Maria Christina (Maria Theresa's daughter).
 Count Durazzo, who was the brother of Marcello Durazzo, the Doge of Genoa – "wanted to create a collection for posterity that served higher purposes than all others: education and the power of morality should distinguish his collection...."

 In the 1820s Archduke Charles, Duke Albert and Maria Christina's foster son, initiated further modifications to the building by Joseph Kornhäusel, which affected mostly its interior decoration.
 After Archduke Charles, his son Archduke Albert then Albrecht's nephew the popular Archduke Friedrich, Duke of Teschen lived in the building.

 In early 1919, the new socialist government of Austria confiscated, without compensation, both the building and the collection belonging to the Archduke Friedrich and evicted him.
 In 1920 the collection of prints and drawings was united with the collection of the former Imperial court library.
 In 1921 the building was renamed The Albertina.

+During the Nazi era, in particular after the "Anschluss" or merger with Nazi Germany in 1938, artworks stolen from Jewish collectors made their way into the Albertina collection.
+After the war, the museum fought against families' requests that the museum restitute works by Gustav Klimt, Egon Schiele and other artists.
+In 2015 the director of the Albertina called for a moratorium on claims.
+Research work continues by both families and the museum in order to identify looted artworks.